chris-ryu/HwpSharp/README.md

 HwpSharp is a .NET library for parsing and manipulating HWP (Hangul Word Processor) files.

+## Attribution

+This library is largely based on the work from https://github.com/forcom/HwpSharp.
+We acknowledge and are grateful for their contribution to the open-source community.

 ## Features

 - Parse HWP 5.0 file format